President Obiang tells Al Jazeera his leadership is unchallenged ahead of election.

-Western governments have also been accused of ignoring widespread rights abuses and repression, in favour of dealing with the West African nation which has large oil and gas reserves.
+Western governments are also accused of ignoring widespread rights abuses and repression, in favour of dealings in the West African nation’s oil and gas reserves.

 “Countries like the United States and the European Union have the power to intervene with this dictatorship.”

 Equatorial Guinea is the third largest producer of oil in sub-Saharan Africa, aiding the country’s annual per capita income rise to $31,000, the highest in the region.

 However, more than 60 per cent of its about 600,000 citizens still live on less than $1 per day.